Germany: Traffic deaths fall to lowest point in 60 years | DW | 25.02.2022

 The effect of the lockdown in 2021 is made clear when compared to the months before the pandemic reached Germany in 2020.

-Cyclists had an especially safer year, with the number of deaths from traffic accidents down 18%, based on data for the first 11 months of the year, for which detailed information is available.
+Cyclists had an especially safe year, with the number of deaths from traffic accidents down 18%, based on data for the first 11 months of the year.

 Pedestrians, e-bike riders and drivers in passenger cars also saw a reduced fatality rate.
 Only drivers of goods vehicles saw an increase in deaths — up 18% on the previous year, to a total of 134.